Our Mission Statement

 Suzanne Grout Thomas

-Before the Chorale, there was the Provincetown Choral Society, led by Founder and Musical Director Betty Kelly from 1966-2001.
-Betty has been a dedicated member of the Outer Cape Chorale ever since and still graces our stage today.
+Before the Chorale, there was the Provincetown Choral Society led by Founder and Musical Director Betty Kelly from 1966-2001.
+Betty passed away in 2021.
+She will be remembered as a dedicated member of the Outer Cape Chorale and steadfast supporter of the choral arts who was beloved by singers and audiences alike.

 Our esteemed founder, Jon Arterton